Skip to main content

 1) An increase in the number of bankruptcies

-2) Increasing number of bad payers
+2) Rising number of delinquent payers

 3) Several payment deadlines are missed

-5) A decrease in turnover
+5) A decline in revenue

 The solution to the challenges

-Many people know Collectia as a debt collection company, but did you know that Collectia also has its own credit rating service, Qatchr.
-The service offers you as a business owner a wide range of cool features, ranging from credit rating, bankruptcy analysis, monitoring, data washing and accounting figures on customers and suppliers?
+Many people know Collectia as a debt collection agency, but did you also know that Collectia has its own credit check service, Qatchr?
+As a business owner, this service offers you a wide range of great features, including credit checks, bankruptcy analysis, monitoring, data cleansing, and financial figures for customers and suppliers.

 Free material